HaloSPV3/HCE.Shared/README.md

 # HCE.Shared

+## NOTICE

+> Activity is held up by a rewrite for the `next/3.0.0` branch.
+>
+> A fix for the `2.x` branch may be feasible if all that's wrong is async functions in CJS.
+The `2.x` release channel will not receive feature updates, but fixes and dependency updates are acceptable.

 Infrastructure resources shared with other HaloSPV3 repositories.

 It is recommended to "install" this repo via [Node Package Manager](#npm)